Arevy/ShopX-Admin-Portal/README.md

 - **User context aggregate**: Support-desk flows call `customerSupport.userContext` to hydrate carts, wishlists, addresses, and identity in a single round trip, mirroring the shopper-facing `getUserContext` query.
 - **Error Handling**: Stores capture GraphQL/API errors and expose user-friendly messages displayed through toast notifications or inline alerts.
 - **CMS Editor**: Uses `react-quill` in a client component; content is persisted through the customer support namespace in the backend GraphQL schema.
 Redis caching is invalidated automatically after publish/delete mutations.
+- **Product imagery**: Upload widgets convert selected files to base64, call the `ProductImageUploadInput` GraphQL argument, and rely on the backend-hosted `/products/:id/image` URL for live previews.
 - **Session handling**: Support staff authenticate with `/api/auth/login`, which proxies the backend `login` mutation and forwards the issued HTTP-only `sid` cookie back to the browser.
 Middleware gates all routes based on that cookie, and the shared `ApiService` always sends credentials so GraphQL calls execute under the active session.
 Logging out clears both the Redis session and the browser cookie.
 - **Impersonation & forced logout**: User management pages expose actions that call `customerSupport.logoutUserSessions` and `customerSupport.impersonateUser`.
 The first revokes Redis sessions so the customer is logged out on their next request; the second generates a short-lived token that opens the storefront’s `/impersonate` route with a fresh cookie for the selected customer.